-Our list of schools offering online fashion degrees includes online fashion programs at the undergraduate and graduate levels.
+Our list of popular online fashion schools highlights online degrees in fashion merchandising, fashion business, fashion design, and fashion marketing.
 Online fashion degrees include classes in merchandising, sourcing, textiles, and the history of fashion.
 Students interested in an online fashion degree will find options at a range of schools from public universities to vocational schools.

 Prior to enrolling in a fashion degree program, prospective students should verify that their chosen institutions are accredited.
 Accreditation helps to ensure students that their fashion program meets national academic standards and will equip them with the proper knowledge and skills needed to excel in their future positions.

-Most Popular Accredited Online Schools for Fashion Degrees
+Most Popular Accredited Online Schools for Fashion Bachelor's Degrees

 |Rank||School||Annual Tuition||Recommend Rate|

 |# 1||Southern New Hampshire University Online||$9,600||64% (376 reviews)|

 |# 6||Academy of Art University||$22,308||29% (35 reviews)|

 |# 13||Rocky Mountain College of Art and Design||$19,020||Add Review|

 Online Fashion Degree Overview & Career Information